wallnerryan/vagrantspice/README.md

 # <A name="Usage">Usage</a>
-By enetering a provider directory and issuing a standard 'vagrant up' command, VagrantSpice will assist in dynamically feeding Vagrant DSL to allow Vagrant to create machines as normal.
+Enter a provider directory and issue a standard ```vagrant up``` command.
+VagrantSpice will then assist in dynamically feeding Vagrant DSL to allow Vagrant to create machines as normal.

 Prior to this ensure that
 - Vagrant is installed
 - Vagrant plugins are installed (vagrant plugin install vagrant-aws) or updated (vagrant plugin update)
+- Required items are available (key pairs, SSH keys, firewalls/networks, etc) and possibly at **each region**.
+Naming key pairs and firewall/networking groups identically between regions will simplify configuration.

 Use these steps for general VagrantSpice.
+You might want to edit the ```provider/boxes_config.rb``` file to limit the amount of machines deployed.

 	cd VagrantSpicedir/
 	vi spice-conf/consumer_config.rb